Sien (Van Gogh series): Sien

-Sien posed for van Gogh throughout the winter.
-In exchange, van Gogh provided Sien and her daughter with a place to live and food to eat.
+Sien posed for Van Gogh throughout the winter.
+In exchange, Van Gogh provided Sien and her daughter with a place to live and food to eat.
 Sien was ill when he met her and he did what he could to nurse her back to health.
 Van Gogh considered marrying Sien to take care of her and keep her off the streets.
 He envisioned a life where Sien would be his helpmate, helping him further his artistic career.
 Sien wanted to be married to him, too, even though he was poor.
 His family, including his brother and supporter Theo, opposed the relationship and his hope for continued support was doubtful.

-In June 1882, van Gogh was hospitalized for gonorrhea.
-Disobeying doctor's orders, he left the hospital July 1 to visit Sien in Leiden, where she had just given birth to a baby boy.
+In June 1882, Van Gogh was hospitalized for gonorrhea.
+Disobeying doctor's orders, he left the hospital on 1 July to visit Sien in Leiden, where she had just given birth to a baby boy.
 Van Gogh moved to a larger studio next door with Sien and her two children.
 Sien required an extended period of recovery from a difficult pregnancy and delivery.
-The baby boy, though, seemed to bring much happiness to van Gogh.
+The baby boy, though, seemed to bring much happiness to Van Gogh.
 He explained that while he endeavored to go deeper as an artist, he was also looking to do so as a man.

 Reaction to his relationship with Sien

-As a result of his relationship with Sien, van Gogh experienced the loss of support and goodwill from family and friends and his relationship with his parents was further strained.
+As a result of his relationship with Sien, Van Gogh experienced the loss of support and goodwill from family and friends and his relationship with his parents was further strained.
 His teacher and cousin-in-law, Anton Mauve, abruptly ceased his support and tutelage within a few weeks of Van Gogh first meeting Sien, although there were other factors involved as well, not least their mutual melancholy.
-Hulsker called this a simple tragedy for van Gogh.
-Likewise, a long-standing family friend, Hermanus Tersteeg, an influential art dealer who taught Vincent and his brother Theo a great deal about art and literature, and who gave Vincent his first set of art supplies when he decided to become an artist, although he was always somewhat equivocal in his support, abruptly withdrew at the same time.
+Hulsker called this a simple tragedy for Van Gogh.
+Likewise, a long-standing family friend, Hermanus Tersteeg, an influential art dealer who taught Van Gogh and his brother Theo a great deal about art and literature, and who gave Van Gogh his first set of art supplies when he decided to become an artist, although he was always somewhat equivocal in his support, abruptly withdrew at the same time.